Now in public betav0.8

 commitmind · ~/work/payments-service⎇ main · a1b2c3d

-~/payments-service$ commitmind prime
+~/payments-service$ commitmind explain handlers/payments.go::processPayment

-What this project does
+What this code does

 The 5-second tour